samooth/spacedb/README.md

 Flush all changes to the db

+#### `db.reload()`

+Reload the internal snapshot.
+Clears the memory state.

 #### `db = db.snapshot()`

-Make a snapshot of the database.
+Make a readonly snapshot of the database.
 All reads/streams are locked in time on a snapshot from the time you call the snapshot method.

+#### `db = db.transaction()`

+Make a writable snapshot of the database.
+All reads/streams are locked in time on a snapshot from the time you call the snapshot method.
+When you flush this one, it updates the main instance also.

 #### `await db.close()`